 What is a Workshop-Retreat?

 The Torrance Workshop-Retreat will consist of successive Zoom meetings over the space of a weekend.
 Breaks in between online sessions will allow time for reading presenter materials, meditation, and backchannel conversation.
-The Workshop-Retreat is designed for students, pastors, and interested lay people as well as scholars.
+The Workshop-Retreat is designed for students and scholars, but will also interest pastors and lay people.

 Torrance Workshop-Retreats are different from other conferences.
 Rather than a typical conference, this event is a retreat, and a workshop.

 Come join others in the Torrance tradition for a special weekend retreat of worship and prayer together.
-The weekend will include three retreat sessions, each lasting up to 30 minutes.
+In addition to the opening address, which will set the tone for the weekend of doing our thinking "on our knees," the program features three retreat sessions, each lasting 30 minutes.
 In format, facilitators may combine, at their discretion, responsive readings, music, prayer, and a short homily.
-The retreat sessions will lead us in prayerful reflection, meditation and worship related to the theme [theme to be announced soon].
+The retreat sessions will lead us in prayerful reflection, meditation and worship.
 The facilitators may provide PDFs in advance for responsive reading or thoughtful consideration.

 Are you ready to begin a new research project involving T. F. Torrance or the Torrance tradition?
 There’s no need to wait until you have finished a paper to benefit from the input, advice and feedback of current scholars.
 Rather than a typical conference, where presentations consist of polished papers, workshop sessions are designed to assist anyone with a new Torrance project, whether they are new to Torrance or experienced scholars or anywhere in between.
 Think of them as "brown-bag" discussions, if you like.
-For this reason also, general themes for the Workshop will emerge from the projects that are submitted rather than established in advance by the organizers.
+In addition, "roundtable" discussions may examine some aspect of current scholarship or throw a spotlight on current scholars.

 - a statement of the presenter’s overall research question;

 - the concepts the researcher is exploring in relation to the research question, and